 - If you receive a scholarship, how will you "pay it forward"?
 How will you give back to the community?

 Note on essays: Typographical, grammatical and editorial quality of essays are weighed as a reflection, in part, of an applicant’s ability to communicate and teach language and communication skills.
-Applicants may seek assistance and review of their essays, at no charge, from Learning Support.

 Students who receive scholarships but do not continue enrollment in the Counseling and Human Services program and complete their degrees in a timely manner will be obligated to repay their awards to the University and will be asked to sign a written agreement to this effect.

 Previous applicants for this scholarship may re-apply.
 First consideration, however, will be given to first-time applicants.

 Applications will be reviewed by a committee of academic leadership convened by the College of Arts & Sciences Dean’s Office for the sole purpose of reviewing and selecting applicants.

 The scholarship seeks to provide support for students who have demonstrated their ability and commitment to complete professional programs in human services and counseling.